 The best thing about a single tooth dental implant is that it looks and acts just like the tooth you lost.
 The good news is that caring for it is very similar to caring for your natural teeth.
 You do not need to take it out at night or soak it in a glass.

 However, because the implant is attached to your jawbone and gums differently than a natural root, you have to be extra careful about the tissue around it.
-At Fremont Star Dental, we always tell our patients that while the implant itself is not "real," the gums and bone holding it are alive and need to be kept healthy.
+Although the implant is artificial, the living tissues supporting it must remain healthy for long-term success.
 Many patients choose this solution because a single tooth replacement with a dental implant provides a stable and natural-looking way to restore a missing tooth.
+If you are still exploring alternatives, you can learn more about different ways to replace a missing tooth.

 Your Daily Cleaning Routine